 - another regulatory authority

-Triggered EU inspections of marketing authorisation holders may also be requested by the Committee on Human Medicinal Products (CHMP).
+Triggered EU inspections of MAHs may also be requested by the Committee on Human Medicinal Products (CHMP).

 We may send little or no notification of these inspections in advance.

-You must acknowledge that you have received the notification and provide details of the relevant contact person for future correspondence about the inspection.
+The majority GPvP inspections are announced and are typically scheduled on a quarterly basis.
+As part of the inspection notification, the pharmacovigilance system master file (PSMF) will be requested.
+You must acknowledge you have received the notification and provide details of the relevant contact person for future correspondence about the inspection.

 If you have concerns about the authenticity of a notification, contact firstname.lastname@example.org